quatmo/pptech-build-tools/README.md

 To make a custom build module you need to create a class, derived from CustomBuildModule.
 The GUI automatically scans all available modules and provides means to use them in your configuration.

 The module class can be decorated with *Description* and *Browsable* attributes to set custom title or hide module from GUI.
-It's not required but highly recommended to decorate class with "Guid" attribute, to preserve the integrity of configuration files after refactoring.
+It's not required but highly recommended to decorate class with *Guid* attribute, to preserve the integrity of configuration files after refactoring.

 ```csharp
 using System;